doc-ai/net-runner-ios/Pods/TensorIO/README.md

 **Both Order and Name Matter**

 Input to a `TIOModel` may be organized by either index or name, so that both the order of the dictionaries in the *inputs* array and their names are significant.
 TF Lite tensors are accessed by index, but internally TensorIO associates a name with each index in case you prefer to send `NSDictionary` inputs to your models.
+TensorFlow models use the name exclusively, which is why names must match the names of underlying tensors.

 **Example**